TedHusted/awake/awake.md/awake.md

 Julie shakes her head.
 “No allergies.”

 The nurse practitioner holds back Julie’s hair.
 There is a swab on the tray, which Darlene uses to prepare the injection area.
 “We need to wait 35 seconds.
 Don’t touch the area or move your head.”
-The swabbed area turns red as the antiseptic is applied, and then it begins to clear.
+The swabbed area turns red as the antiseptic is applied.
+Then it begins to clear.

 Darlene checks her watch.
 A few seconds later, she says “OK, let’s do this thing,” and picks up the syringe from the tray.